 - The audio lessons and other exercises focus heavily on speaking.

-- Content throughout the course is clearly laid out, and it’s easy to navigate on the interface.
+- The content is clearly laid out, and it’s easy to navigate on the interface.

-- Lessons build on one another nicely in difficulty as the course progresses.
+- Lessons build on one another nicely as the course progresses.

 - The ‘Extended Learning Pack’ offers additional features for practice.